 Travelling solo is an exciting experience, but expenses can add up quickly.
-With no one to split the hotel or taxi bills with, it may seem uneconomical at first, but there are some tips and tricks to save money and keep the overall cost of your solo holiday in check, whilst still making the most of your trip for one.
+With no one to split the hotel or taxi bills with, it may seem uneconomical at first, but there are some tips and tricks to save money and keep the overall cost of your solo holidays in check, whilst still making the most of your trip for one.

 1. Book a cheap flight for your solo holiday